juev/awesome-stars/README.md

 ## [PHP](id:php)

+- [electerious/Lychee](https://github.com/electerious/Lychee) – A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
 - [RSS-Bridge/rss-bridge](https://github.com/RSS-Bridge/rss-bridge) – The RSS feed for websites missing it
 - [MarceauKa/shaark](https://github.com/MarceauKa/shaark) – Self-hosted platform to keep and share your content: web links, posts, passwords and pictures.
 - [cdevroe/unmark](https://github.com/cdevroe/unmark) – An open source to do app for bookmarks.